 Follow-up after treatment

-It is important to have regular follow-up visits, especially during the first 5 years after treatment.
+Regular follow-up visits are important, especially during the first 5 years after treatment.

 Understanding your choices

 Men recently diagnosed with prostate cancer experience significant psychological distress filled with anxiety and fear, which can make it difficult to process information.
 This makes it very difficult to make an informed decision, especially when it could be one of the most important decisions of your life.
 This is why your doctor-patient relationship is crucial.

 Here are a few points to make your doctor’s visit as efficient as possible:

 - Don’t be afraid to ask questions about your disease, treatments, and side effects.